 3. Quick Fix Solutions Don’t Apply

 The push is to find the fastest and easiest way to a customer without spending too much on marketing.
-Content is then seen as this inexpensive tool for generating opportunities and leads - and in many ways it is.
+Content is then seen as this inexpensive tool for generating opportunities and leads, and in many ways, it is.
 However, that's all it is; sales can't be closed by the written word or an engaging video.
-Part of this heavy reliance on content is due to restrictive marketing budgets and the need to find that magical elixir.
-This then forces companies out of their comfort zone and into a pursuit that likely won’t produce results.
-There is no quick fix to generating leads and winning business.

 Content Educates Prospects and Generates Leads

 Your content works when you know what concerns customers most.
 It works when you apply what your sales and marketing team has learned from the field.
-It won’t work unless you have a market intelligence gathering strategy that continuously feeds both marketing and sales with competitor information and customer-centric data.

-But, don’t make the mistake of thinking that your content will guide customers to a point where they are just about ready to buy so that your salespeople can come in at the last step and close the deal.
-You’ll lose business that way.
+But don't make the mistake of thinking that your content will guide customers to a point where they are just about ready to buy so that your salespeople can come in at the last step and close the deal.
+You'll lose business that way.